Best methods to optimize JPEG images for websites

-While Internet connections becoming faster and faster, it’s still important to keep your website as fast as possible.
+Even if internet connections becoming faster and faster, it’s still important to keep your website as fast as possible.
 One of the “slow” parts of your website are the images.
-In this article we show several ways to down-size the JPEG images for your website.
+In this article we show several ways to compress photos and JPEG images for your website.

-If you design your website should use some compression for your photos, banners and many other web elements.
-You favorite image editor should have some function to down-size your images.
-For this article we compare 4 ways to compress our example photo (file-size 393KB):
+If you build your website, you should compress your photos, banners and most other web elements.
+Your favorite image editor should have some function to down-size your images.
+For this article we compare 4 ways to compress our example photo (original file-size 393KB):

 Adobe Photoshop

-If you use the “Save for web…” function it’s possible to create a web optimized version from your image that is small enough and has a quality which is good enough for the Internet.
+If you use the “Save for web…” function it’s possible to create a web optimized version from your image that is small enough and has a quality which is good enough for your website.
 In our example we used the preset “High Quality” which is equal to 60% quality.
 The result is a smaller file with a file-size of 95KB.

 Adobe Fireworks